kevinrineer/Saga-Of-The-Goblin-Horde/readme.md

 # 1. Saga Of The Goblin Horde (Unofficial)
-Library for [Foundry VTT](https://foundryvtt.com/) which provides packaged setting information as well as bestiary, ruleset, and journal entries with items, armor, a gazetteer and more.
+This is a fan-made library for [Foundry VTT](https://foundryvtt.com/) which provides packaged setting information as well as bestiary, ruleset, and journal entries with items, armor, a gazetteer and more.
+The module is provided as-is with no guarantee of functionality.
+If you paid for this module, you have been scammed.

 [![Version (latest)](https://img.shields.io/github/v/release/CrezTheHomie/Saga-Of-The-Goblin-Horde)](https://github.com/CrezTheHomie/Saga-Of-The-Goblin-Horde/releases/latest)
 [![Foundry Version](https://img.shields.io/badge/dynamic/json.svg?url=https://github.com/CrezTheHomie/Saga-Of-The-Goblin-Horde/releases/latest/download/module.json&label=Foundry%20Version&query=$.compatibleCoreVersion&colorB=blueviolet)](https://github.com/CrezTheHomie/Saga-Of-The-Goblin-Horde/releases/latest)